Francescde/joycontrol/README.md

 Allows the user to edit and create, configurate and navigate to controllers.

 The controller config uses three arrays substitute, add, and remove these three arrays interact with the defauld array, adding new items to display, or removing or deleting the object that matches the text attribute

+It also allow to set a background Image(backgroundImage), set some images and resize them(images), the color to draw the items(drawColor), the background Color(backgroundColor), the items Fill Color(itemsFillColor) and the analog Limits Color(analogLimitsColor)

 example of a defauld array on an iphone mini
 ```bash